Machine Learning for Store Delivery Scheduling

 Replenishment Sequence — (Image by Author)

-Following our lead-time requirements, replenishment orders have to be created by the store the day before after store closing.
+Following our lead-time requirements, replenishment orders have to be created by the store the day before store closing.

 Our replenishment algorithm will measure the inventory level